Holiday Blues and Depression

 - Limit your alcohol intake.
 Though you may believe it will help numb your feelings, alcohol is a depressant and will only make you feel worse

 - Exercise.
 Try to get at least 30 minutes per day.
 Don’t want to go to the gym or it’s too cold outside?
-Head to the mall!
-Most are open early so you can get your laps in before the stores open
+Try our virtual video fitness training.
+Or head to the mall on your way to work.
+Most are open early so you can get your laps in before it’s crowded

 Need a little motivation to get out there?
 Try some of these free holiday events in Calgary: